Skip to content

 What is the Apple Device Support Exam?

 The Apple Device Support Exam and training tutorials are designed to examine and validate an individual's ability in troubleshooting and IT help desk support.
-It covers iPhone, iPad, and Mac users, managing networks, or providing technical support for Apple devices.
+It covers iPhone, iPad, and Mac users, managing networks, and providing technical support for Apple devices.
 These classes feature tutorials and in-depth GIFs as demonstrations.

 The training courses are online, self-paced, and free to access.
-The ADSE certification is a two-hour online (virtually) proctored exam by Pearson Vue, costing $149 per examination.

 After completing all the courses, the next step is to review the ADSE Exam Preparation Guide and the learning objectives.
 That list is a little overwhelming, so I've broken it into the most challenging, moderately complex, and most accessible concepts.